Crops: Cole crops, also mustard and radish

-- Parasites and predators are important in keeping the pest in check, especially lady bird beetle larvae (coccinellids) and syrphid flies.
-These should be encouraged as much as possible by minimising the use of chemicals.
+- Parasitoids and predators are important in keeping the pest in check, especially lady bird beetle larvae (coccinellids) and syrphid flies.
+The presence of mummified aphids is the indicative of parasitism in the field.
+These should be encouraged as much as possible by minimizing the use of chemicals.

 - Stick to recommended application rates of nitrogen fertilizers.
 Over-fertilization makes plants more succulent and therefore more vulnerable to aphids.

 - Maintain healthy crops as plants in poor condition are more prone to attack.

 - On a small scale, aphids can be washed or rubbed off infested plants, or infested plant parts removed.

 - Chemicals have to be used early owing to rapid population build-up.

 - Recommended chemicals are Cypermethrin (1 ml per 1 liter of water) and Chlorpyrifos (4 ml per 1 litre of water).
 A waiting period of at least two weeks prior to harvest needs to be observed.